-In the world of sports betting the 1st thing that bettors need to learn to do is read the odds.
-There are three popular ways that online sports betting sites display odds.
+In the world of sports betting the first thing you will need to learn is to read and understand the odds.
+There are three traditional ways that online sports betting sites display odds.
 They include American, Decimal, and Fractional.

 We have a live odds tool on our site that you’ll notice on lots of our pages.
 We post live odds in American and Decimal format, but we don’t list live odds in the Fractional format.

 The betting odds are one of the most important factors in deciding on whether to bet on a game or not.
-If you handicap a UFC fight and determine that Jon Jones has a 60% chance of beating Mauricio Rua then you’re going to need to find out if the odds are better than that.
+If you study a UFC fight and determine that Jon Jones has a 60% chance of beating Mauricio Rua, then you’re going to need to find out if the odds are better than that.

 We’re going to explain how to read the three different types of betting odds below, so make sure you check out both the American and Decimal formats if you don’t know how to read them yet.

 American Betting Odds Explained

 - Jon Jones -205 vs. Mauricio Rua +165